danjacobellis/EE445S-lab/lab_manual/lab7/primer.md

 </audio>
 ```

 The source is typically modeled on the pressure wave that occurs when the vocal folds repeatedly open and close.
-We can model this as a pulse which is modulated by an impulse train.
+One possible model is a pulse which is modulated by an impulse train.

 ![](../img/gauss_shah.svg)